The Sea Tsar and Vasilisa the Wise: Bashkir people

 In a tale from the Bashkir people with the title "Майсарвар" ("Maysarvar"), a mole and a gray crow are friends at first and work together to sow cereals.
 When it is time to harvest the crop, they argue about their share, which escalates to an all-put war between the birds and the animals of the land.
 A large bird named Samrigush flies in to protect the crow, but is injured in the war.
 A man finds the Samrigush, which begs to be spared and taken in.
 The man takes the Samrigush home and feeds it for three years.
 At the end of each year, after the bird has fed on the man's cattle, he is convinced to shoot it, but the bird replies to wait another year for it to regain its full health.
 After three years, the Samrigush takes the man on an aerial journey, but first it nearly drops him in three dangers (flames, a forest with predatory animals, and the sea) to teach him a lesson.
 Then, the bird flies to her mother, an old woman, and advises the man to choose a copper bridle, a rusty saber, and a carpet.
 The man does as instructed and gets the objects, then goes home: he uses the bridle to summon a lame horse (which is quite fast), mounts on it and closes his eyes to be transported back home, back he opens his eyes and the lame horse stops on its tracks.
 Unable to move, he decides to unroll the carpet and food and drink appear.
 However, the man cannot neither move the horse, nor unroll the carpet, until an old man suddenly appears to offer his help in exchange for what the human does not know at home.
-The man agrees, the horse gallops to his home, and he discovers that his wife gave birth to a son i his absence.
+The man agrees, the horse gallops to his home, and he discovers that his wife gave birth to a son in his absence.
 Years later, the same old man pays him a visit to claim the boy as his.
-The boy's father agrees and the old man takes the boy with him to a clering in the forest, kills a horse, extracts its entrails and bids the boy enter the horse hide.
+The boy's father agrees and the old man takes the boy with him to a clearing in the forest, kills a horse, extracts its entrails and bids the boy enter the horse hide.
 A giant beast comes in and gnaws at the flesh, then leaves.
-The boy comes out of the horseskin moments later and sees 12 swans coming, taking off their wings and casting them on the shore to bathe in the river.
+The boy comes out of the horse skin moments later and sees 12 swans coming, taking off their wings and casting them on the shore to bathe in the river.
 The boy hides one of the girls' wings; eleven girls come out of the water, turn back into swans and fly away, leaving their sister on the shore.
 She sees the boy and tells him she is their sister, the youngest of them, and promises to take him across the sea if he returns her the wings.
-The boy gives her the wings, sne turns back into a swan and flies with him to a hut on the other side of the sea.
-Once there, an old woman gives difficult tasks for the boy: to raze a forest to the ground, show wheat, harvest it and make bread - all in one night; then he is to sew her boots with one hand while the other holds a bucning wick; tame a wild horse and identify her youngest daughter among her identical sisters.
+The boy gives her the wings, she turns back into a swan and flies with him to a hut on the other side of the sea.
+Once there, an old woman gives difficult tasks for the boy: to raze a forest to the ground, show wheat, harvest it and make bread - all in one night; then he is to sew her boots with one hand while the other holds a burning wick; tame a wild horse and identify her youngest daughter among her identical sisters.
 With the help of Maysarvar, the youngest daughter, the boy accomplishes all tasks and marries her.
 Later, he is given the keys to the hut, but must not open the 41st door.
 He disobeys the prohibition, opens it and releases a previous prisoner, who steals Maysarvar from him and he has to rescue her.